ansys/allie-flowkit-python/README.md

 ## Introduction

-**Allie PyFlowKit** is designed to host the code for a Python service that exposes REST APIs for each external function added to it.
+**Allie FlowKit Python** is designed to host the code for a Python service that exposes REST APIs for each external function added to it.
 These functions can be seamlessly integrated into Allie workflows and executed by the Allie Agent, making it easier for teams to customize and extend their workflow capabilities.

 ## Purpose